mpettersson/PythonReview/PythonInterviewReview.md

                                             - Number
                                             - Tuple
 -[ ] Pickling & Unpickling
                                         Pickling is the process where a Python obj is converted into a byte stream.
                                         Unpickling is the inverse of Pickling.
                                         Pickling is alternatively known as serialization, marshalling, or flattening.
 -[ ] How to make Python script exe?
                                         1. The script file's mode must be executable.
                                         2. The first line must begin with # ( #!/usr/local/bin/python)
 -[ ] Module vs. Package
+                                        Module
-                                        Module - An object that serves as an organizational unit of Python code.
+                                            - An object that serves as an organizational unit of Python code.
-                                                 Modules have a namespace containing arbitrary Python objects.
+                                            - Modules have a namespace containing arbitrary Python objects.
-                                                 Modules are loaded into Python by the process of importing.
+                                            - Modules are loaded into Python by the process of importing.
+                                        Package
-                                        Package - A Python module which can contain submodules or recursively, subpackages.
+                                            - A Python module which can contain submodules or recursively, subpackages.
-                                                  Technically, a package is a Python module with an __path__ attribute.
+                                            - Technically, a package is a Python module with an __path__ attribute.
--[ ] @classmethod vs @staticmethod
+-[ ] method vs @classmethod vs
+     @staticmethod
+                                        Normal Method
-                                        Normal Method - The instance (self) is passed as the first arg.
+                                            - The instance (self) is passed as the first arg.
+                                        @classmethod
-                                        @classmethod - The class (not instance) is passed as first arg (not self).
+                                            - The class (not instance) is passed as first arg (not self).
-                                            Can be called w/o class instance (or with class instance): cls.classmethod().
+                                            - Can be called w/o class inst (or with class inst): cls.classmethod().
+                                        @staticmethod
-                                        @staticmethod - Neither the class nor instance (self) are passed as first arg.
+                                            - Neither the class nor instance (self) are passed as first arg.
-                                            These act like normal functions, but are grouped in a class.
+                                            - These act like normal functions, but are grouped in a class.
 -[ ] global vs nonlocal
+                                        global
-                                        global - The global keyword can change or create a global variable from a local context/scope.
-Variables that are only referenced in a function/class scope are implicitly global.
-If a var is assigned a value in a function/class it’s assumed to be a local unless explicitly declared as global.
+                                            - The global keyword can change/create a global var from a local context/scope.
+                                            - Vars that are only referenced in function/class scope are implicitly global.
+                                            - If a var is assigned a value in a function/class it’s assumed to be local unless explicitly declared as global.
+                                        nonlocal
-                                        nonlocal - A nonlocal variable (e.g., nonlocal x) refers to previously bound var (i.e., x) in the nearest enclosing scope, excluding globals.
-The variable must be defined in a non-global scope or there will be a SyntaxError (so the nonlocal keyword, unlike global, cannot create a nonlocal variable.
+                                            - A nonlocal variable (e.g., nonlocal x) refers to previously bound var (i.e., x) in the nearest enclosing scope, excluding globals.
+                                            - The var must be defined in a non-global scope or there'll be a SyntaxError (the nonlocal keyword, unlike global, can't create a nonlocal var.
 -[ ] Exceptions
                                         # RAISE EXCEPTION
                                         try: